 - You’d be surprised at how many startups that raise use equity crowdfunding sites have also been featured on TV shows such as Shark Tank and podcasts like The Pitch.
 It never hurts to hear what professional VCs and angels think of the same startup and product.

 - Various funding portals are also launching their own media shows, such as Republic’s Meet the Drapers and Venture Unplugged, as well as WeFunder’s Adventure Capital.

 - Also, watching either live or recorded “demo days” or pitch events on the funding portal can give you more insight into how the founder communicates and allow investors to ask more questions.

 - Online resources

-- Lastly, but definitely not least, there are a plethora of online tools that make investing in startups online possible today.
+- Last but definitely not least, there are a plethora of online tools that make investing in startups online possible today.
 Some of the ones I use include:

 Get Your Free Due Diligence Checklist for Crowdfunding Investors

 While there are many similarities between angel investing and crowdfunding investing due diligence, there are also some important differences.